This blog may contain affiliate links. Read our disclosure policy for more info.

 You cannot leave Cartago without stopping to eat at a ‘Soda’.
 These quaint restaurants serve amazing local food including rice, beans, and plantains!
-They are very cheap as well, it only costs around $8 for a generous lunch for two!
+They are very cheap as well, it only costs around $8 USD for a generous lunch for two!

 Where to Stay in San Jose, Costa Rica